StanfordAI4HI/ICLR2019_prism/README.md

 which will reproduce all the plots and visualizations from the first sequence of the Bees dataset in ``plots/``.
 Run ``python evaluate.py`` to see a list of the available datasets.

+#### Using Prism with your data

+To run procedure extraction for your own dataset you need to,

+(1) Implement a data loader in ``datasets.py``

+Data loaders need to return the time-series and ground-truth labels for evaluation (see `load_inria_dataset()` for an example).
+Call the data loader from `load_dataset()`.
+You can also pass custom options for different featurizations or custom settings using the `data_config` and different ground-truth labelings using the `eval_config` argument.
+Load the data in a new `if` condition (make sure to give your dataset a unique id) and specify all the variables required in `load_dataset()` (see examples for the INRIA/JIGSAWS/Breakfast/Bees datasets for clarification).

+(2) Run Prism!

+Add a script to `scripts/` to run Prism.
+Examples on how to run Prism can be found in `scripts/run_<dataset>.sh`.

+(3) Evaluate

+Add a script to `scripts/` to evaluate Prism.
+Examples on how to evaluate Prism can be found in `scripts/eval_<dataset>.sh`.

 Please contact Karan Goel ``kgoel <at> cs <dot> stanford <dot> edu`` for questions!